cschalle/content/deployment/desktop/how-to-host-yum-repo-on-github.md

 #### Hosting your Yum repository on Github

 Github isn't really set up for hosting Yum repositories, but here is a method that currently works.
-So once you created a local copy of your repository create a new project on github.
-Then use the follow commands to import your repository into github.
+Once you've created a local copy of your repository create a new project on Github.
+Then use the follow commands to import your repository into Github.

 	cd ~/src/myrepository
 	git init